Yak Docs

 Tool Security

-When using the tRPC adapter, you must explicitly allowlist which procedures can be invoked as tools:
+When using the tRPC adapter, control which procedures are available:

 import { createTRPCToolAdapter } from "@yak-io/trpc";